 Table of Contents

-All too commonly, Adderall is utilized by college students, young professionals, or athletes to increase alertness and productivity.
-This medication even has a reputation among many youths as a helpful study aid by boosting energy, increasing focus, and improving stamina.
-To many young professionals and college students, this drug seems like the best option for late-night cramming for exams or boosting energy to be more productive after work hours.
-Consequently, Adderall is increasingly being abused on college campuses, possibly even reaching an epidemic-size drug crisis if the numbers continue to rise.
+To many young professionals and college students, this drug seems like the best option for late-night cramming for exams.
+To others it’s about boosting energy to be more productive after work hours.
+Consequently, Adderall is increasingly being abused on college campuses.
+Possibly even reaching an epidemic-size drug crisis if the numbers continue to rise.

-While many people think Adderall is relatively harmless, especially because it is prescribed by doctors to children with ADHD (attention deficit hyperactivity disorder), the unfortunate reality is that Adderall is extremely dangerous to the user, especially when taken more than prescribed or used recreationally.
+The unfortunate reality is that Adderall is extremely dangerous to the user, especially when taken more than prescribed or used recreationally.
 This medication’s addictive nature has a similar stimulant effect to methamphetamine.
 Adderall’s extremely potent stimulant effect can even lead to potentially deadly side effects for the user.

 Long-Term Effects of Adderall Addiction

 Adderall increases the dopamine and norepinephrine levels in the central nervous system.
 Dopamine, the “feel good” neurotransmitter in the brain, creates a pleasure/rewarding sensation for the user.
-On the other hand, norepinephrine affects how the brain responds to external stimuli, particularly how well it pays attention and how fast it responds to the environment.
-With the increase in both neurotransmitters, the user is at increased risk of developing an addiction.
+On the other hand, norepinephrine affects how the brain responds to external stimuli.

 As previously mentioned, many people assume Adderall is safe because children often take it with ADHD.
 However, this could not be further from the truth, especially when Adderall is abused recreationally.
 Adderall is an amphetamine, and amphetamines are highly addictive substances.
-The side effects of abusing such drugs can be extremely dangerous to the user.
-Overdose can lead to heart attack, stroke, and liver failure.
-Furthermore, if taken with other substances, like alcohol, the user’s chance of fatality increases significantly.

 Initially, Adderall has short-term side effects such as: